shidel-dev/reddit_match/README.md

 reddit_match
 ============

-Classic Memory game, with a unpredictable Reddit flavored twist.
+Classic Memory game, with an unpredictable Reddit flavored twist.

 Built with BackBone.js, jQuery, and Underscore.js.